DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 Since at each iteration each point is updated independently on the others (we only need their old value, which is constant during the update), this algorithm clearly opens the door to parallelization: each process can be assigned a subgrid of the domain, and the communication between processes is only needed at the boundaries of the subgrids.

-In this assignment, we will consider the domain to be distributed by rows among multiple MPI processes, hence each process will have a subgrid with a fixed number of rows of the entire grid (equal to the number of rows of the entire grid divided by the number of processes, plus two more rows, one above and one below, that will be needed to perform the update).
+In this assignment, we will consider the domain to be distributed by rows among multiple MPI processes, hence each process will have a subgrid with a fixed number of rows of the entire grid (equal to the total number of rows divided by the number of processes, plus two more rows, one above and one below, that will be needed to perform the update).
 Since in general the number of rows of the grid is not divisible by the number of processes, some processes will actually have one more row than the others:

 ![worksharing](imgs/worksharing.png)